guppyfish123/SOC_Lab/README.md

   - Setting up reverse-proxies and configuring cron-jobs to streamline operational tasks and optimize system performance.
   - Implementing best practices for credential handling within our codebase, ensuring the utmost security of sensitive information.
   - Mastering AWS VPC management to create isolated virtual networks with fine-grained control over communication and access.
-  - Implementing rigorous security hardening measures by disabling unnecessary services and ports on our host systems, bolstering defense against potential threats.
+  - Implementing rigorous security hardening measures by disabling unnecessary services and ports on our host systems, bolstering defence against potential threats.